 Irish Working Holiday Authorisation

 Recent college graduates from the United States should definitely have a closer look at the Irish Working Holiday Authorisation.
-This visa lets you live and work in the Republic of Ireland for up to a year without needing to find employment beforehand!
+This visa lets you live and work (not only with horses) in the Republic of Ireland for up to a year without needing to find employment beforehand!
 It’s easy to apply for and relatively inexpensive.
 As Caitlin would say – “why not go?”

 More Useful Information